TJSoftwareReuse/DeliverComponents/FM/T3/1.1/FM-Reuse Document.md

 We also ensured it thread safe, which makes it easy to use.

-When you want to use it, you just need to pass one or two parameters - the message content and the path of the directory for saving log files.
+When you want to use it, you just need to pass one parameter - the message content.
+You can change log directory path and log file size limitation.

 ## API